LH 101 Practical Skills

 LH 104 Plant Identification and Culture

-This course runs the full 10 months and covers a wide range of plant material.
+This course runs throughout the entire program and covers a wide range of plant material including trees, shrubs, vines, groundcovers, perennials, and annuals.
 Students will learn correct nomenclature, plant descriptions, growing requirements, critical pests and diseases, landscape use and maintenance requirements.
+Plant descriptions include distinctive stem, leaf, and flower characteristics, growing characteristics, maintenance, and landscape function.

 LH 105 Introduction to Permaculture

 This course covers the foundations of permaculture design theory as it applies to the future HCP Food Forest.
-Students will participate in class lectures, field trips and practical application on the Food Forest site.
+Students will participate in class lectures, field trips, and practical work on the Food Forest site.

 LH 106 Pruning